 Recreational equipment and facilities within the reserve were recently upgraded in early to mid-2015; and the playground consists of modular play equipment.
-However, there remains scope to further enhance these facilities to complement the quality and setting of the reserve.
+However, there remains scope to further enhance these facilities to complement the quality and setting of the reserve, with the preparation of a masterplan to guide future works and activities.